DevNoteHQ/HTL-Natural-Mergesort/README.md

 # HTL-Natural-Mergesort
-Natural Mergesort for a Projekt in the HTL
+Natural Mergesort for a HTL-Project